GuitarML/Chameleon/README.md

 ## Installing the plugin

-1. Download the appropriate plugin installer (Windows 10, Mac, Ubuntu Linux)
+1. Download the appropriate plugin installer (Windows, Mac)
 2. Run the installer and follow the instructions.
 May need to reboot to allow your DAW to recognize the new plugin.

 ## Info